 These efforts are bolstered by outreach campaigns and regulatory compliance.
 The public and any entities working on or moving any trees or tree parts must be trained on ALB and agree to meet specific standards for disposal that will prevent ALB from spreading by human assistance.

-These diligent efforts have paid off with the release of previously quarantined areas.
-Two full counties and an area in the town of Islip in New York have been declared eradicated.
+These diligent efforts have paid off with the release of previously quarantined areas within four different counties and an area in the town of Islip in New York.
+These areas have been declared eradicated.

 There are New York State and federal quarantines in place to prohibit the movement of ALB and any regulated article from out of the quarantine areas.
 Regulated articles include any host wood, infested or not, that could harbor ALB in any of its life stages.
 Wood that is not infested can be moved under permit or compliance agreement with New York State to an approved disposal site.
 These quarantines are designed to prevent the human assisted movement of ALB.